WAT-ai/onboarding-tutorials-2023/special_topics/README.md

 Special topics education sessions being offered by WAT.ai in Fall 2023.

 The following topics are proposed, subject to change:
+- Bio-inspired AI
+- Bias in AI
+- Transformers and large language models
 - Data visualization
 - Deep learning theory
-- Transformers and natural language processing
 - Probabilistic modelling
 - Model explainability and interpretability